 Pre-application meetings assist the applicant to submit a complete application.
-Information provided during a pre-application meeting is considered preliminary and not part of the formal application process and, thus, are not binding on the District.
+Information provided during a pre-application meeting is considered preliminary and not part of the formal application process, thus are not binding on the District.

 To receive the maximum benefit from the pre-application conference, the applicant should bring as much of the following information as they have to the meeting.
 It is not necessary to bring all of the following information, but the more specific the information at the start of the meeting, the more specific the results will be.
 Useful information includes:

-- Geographic references such as section, township, range and parcel identification number; - An overview map displaying the section, township, range and project location or parcel identification number and/or a detailed map (acceptable maps include tract maps, parcel maps, plats or similar construction drawings, or aerial photography at the plat-tract map scale); - Aerial photograph at scale suitable for photo-interpretation of wetlands or other surface waters with ownership and project area outlined; - The total land area, project area and land survey; - Existing and proposed topography (grading) showing the existing and proposed flow patterns; - The location of any onsite or adjacent wetlands and other surface waters; - Wildlife survey, if appropriate; - The location and details of the existing and proposed stormwater management system; - A brief narrative describing the proposed construction activity; - Construction drawings to illustrate the proposed activities; - The history behind any existing permits that directly relate to the project or may be affected by the project; - Differentiate between contiguous ownership and property served by proposed activity, and if single activity or phased construction; - Location of impervious surfaces (i.e. buildings, parking areas, etc.), the amount of proposed impervious area and the amount of impervious area to be removed; - Location of activities that may increase pollutant loading and adversely affect water quality (both surface and ground): - Information on proposed stormwater management system design concepts such as: wet detention, dry retention, on-line, off-line, culverts, etc.; - Soils information; - FEMA flood hazard map, if in approximate area, how to establish an existing floodplain elevation; - FEMA flood insurance study if a designated floodway is involved; - Any existing or preliminary analyses (modeling); - Erosion and sediment control plan; - Operation and maintenance plan; - Compliance or enforcement; and - Bonding, letter of credit, or other type of surety requirements for as-built certifications.
+- Geographic references such as section, township, range and parcel identification number; - An overview map displaying the section, township, range and project location or parcel identification number and/or a detailed map (acceptable maps include tract maps, parcel maps, plats or similar construction drawings, or aerial photography at the plat-tract map scale); - Aerial photograph at scale suitable for photo-interpretation of wetlands or other surface waters with ownership and project area outlined; - The total land area, project area and land survey; - Existing and proposed topography (grading) showing the existing and proposed flow patterns; - The location of any on site or adjacent wetlands and other surface waters; - Wildlife survey, if appropriate; - The location and details of the existing and proposed surface water management system; - A brief narrative describing the proposed construction activity; - Construction drawings to illustrate the proposed activities; - The history behind any existing permits that directly relate to the project or may be affected by the project; - Differentiate between contiguous ownership and property served by proposed activity, and if single activity or phased construction; - Location of impervious surfaces (i.e. buildings, parking areas, etc.), the amount of proposed impervious area and the amount of impervious area to be removed; - Location of activities that may increase pollutant loading and adversely affect water quality (both surface and ground): - Information on proposed stormwater management system design concepts such as: wet detention, dry retention, on-line, off-line, culverts, etc; - Soils information: - FEMA flood hazard map, if in approximate area, how to establish an existing floodplain elevation; - FEMA flood insurance study if a designated floodway is involved; - Any existing or preliminary analyses (modeling); - Erosion and sediment control plan; - Operation and maintenance plan; - Water and sewerage service for the project; - Compliance or enforcement; and - Bonding, letter of credit or other type of surety requirements for as-built certifications.

-To schedule a pre-application conference, applicants should follow the instructions provided on the District's website.
+To schedule a pre-application conference, potential applicants should contact the District office.

-2.5 Professional Certification
+2.4 Professional Certification